bryhasagithub/portfolio/README.md

+# My personal portfolio
-Just change `src/portfolio.js` to get your personal portfolio .
+Just change `src/portfolio.js` to get your personal portfolio.
 Feel free to use it as-is or customize it as much as you want.
+It's made to be very modular and be able to just take in values as props from one file, `src/portfolio.js`.
+Fork this repo and add more to it if you'd like!
 ## Sections
 ✔️ Summary and About me\
 ✔️ Work Experience\